 Make pretty hand-painted tea towels for your kitchen and a few more to give as gifts!

-I’m using a stencil that I cut out of removable vinyl on my Cricut Maker and you can download the same file from the supplies below.
+Decorating these beautiful kitchen towels is easy.
+Just pick up brush-on fabric paint and purchase a stencil that you like or make one!
+I’m using a stencil that I cut out of removable vinyl on my Cricut Maker and you can download the same rose art from the supplies below.

 Tips for Painting on Fabric